jsheridanwells/Reading-Attitudes-Survey-Angular-Version/README.md

 With this app, teachers can measure students' feelings toward academic and recreational reading which are predictors of success in reading in elementary school.
 Teachers create class rosters which generate a random key code for students to access the survey.
-Students can take the survey and the results are calculated and stored in a database and a available to the teacher to evaluate.
+Students can take the survey and the results are calculated and stored in a database and available to the teacher to evaluate.

 <img src="documentation/reading-4.png" width="500" />